nimabgr/nimabgr/README.md

 ### About Me

-- I'm a recent Computer Engineering graduate from the **University of Tabriz**.
+- 🎓 I'm a recent Computer Engineering graduate from the **University of Tabriz**.
-- I’m currently diving deep into **Machine Learning** and **Computer Vision** concepts.
+- 🌱 I’m currently diving deep into **Machine Learning** and **Computer Vision** concepts.
-- My goal is to pursue a Master's degree in **Artificial Intelligence** and contribute to innovative research.
+- 🎯 My goal is to pursue a Master's degree in **Artificial Intelligence** and contribute to innovative research.
-- I'm a self-learner, always excited to explore new technologies and solve challenging problems.
+- 💡 I'm a self-learner, always excited to explore new technologies and solve challenging problems.

 ---

-### My Skills & Technologies
+### My Skills

 <p align="left">
   <strong>Languages:</strong><br>